 (c) Guarantor’s representations, warranties, covenants, waivers and agreements set forth in this Guarantee are a material inducement to ERCOT to enter into the Agreement and extend credit to Participant and shall survive the execution hereof and any bankruptcy, foreclosure, transfer of security or other event affecting Participant, Guarantor, any other person, or any security for all or any part of the Obligations.

 Section 12.
-This Guarantee is executed and delivered as an incident to a transaction(s) negotiated and consummated in Travis County, Texas, and shall be governed by and construed in accordance with the Laws of the State of Texas, other than the conflicts of laws principles thereof.
+This Guarantee is executed and delivered as an incident to a transaction(s) negotiated and consummated in Travis County, Texas, and shall be governed by and construed in accordance with the laws of the State of Texas, without regard to conflicts of laws principles.
 Guarantor, for itself and its successors and assigns, hereby irrevocably (i) submits to the non-exclusive jurisdiction of the state and federal courts in the State of Texas, (ii) waives, to the fullest extent permitted by Law, any objection that may now or in the future have as to the venue of any action, proceeding or litigation arising out of or in connection with this Guarantee brought in the District Court of Travis County, Texas, or in the United States District Court for the Western District of Texas, Austin Division, and (iii) agrees that any legal action or proceeding against Guarantor arising out of or in connection with this Guarantee may be brought in any one of the foregoing courts.
 Guarantor hereby agrees that service of process upon Guarantor may be made by certified or registered mail, return receipt requested, at its address specified herein.
 Nothing herein shall affect the right of ERCOT to serve process in any other manner permitted by law or shall limit the right of ERCOT to bring any action or proceeding against Guarantor or with respect to any of Guarantor’s property in courts in other jurisdictions.
 Any action or proceeding by Guarantor against ERCOT shall be brought only in a court located in Travis County, Texas.
 The scope of each of the foregoing waivers is intended to be all encompassing of any and all disputes that may be filed in any court and that relate to the subject matter of this transaction, including, without limitation, contract claims, tort claims, breach of duty claims, and all other common law and statutory claims.
 Guarantor acknowledges that these waivers are a material inducement to ERCOT’s agreement to enter into the Agreement, that ERCOT has already relied on these waivers and will continue to rely on each of these waivers in related future dealings.
 The waivers in Section 12 are irrevocable on the part of both ERCOT and Guarantor and may not be modified without the agreement of both ERCOT and Guarantor in writing as required pursuant to Section 23 below; these waivers apply to any future renewals, extensions, amendments, modifications, replacements or renewals of this Guarantee.

 Section 13.
 If any provision or any part of any provision of this Guarantee or the application thereof to any person or circumstance shall, for any reason and to any extent, be judicially declared to be invalid or unenforceable, then neither the remaining provisions of this Guarantee nor the application of such provision to any other person or circumstance shall be affected thereby, and the remaining provisions of this Guarantee, or the applicability of such provision to other persons or circumstances, as the case may be, rather shall remain in effect and be enforceable to the maximum extent permitted by applicable law.